NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Guiltbound.md

     desc: "  The guiltbound is linked to their murder weapon, either a specific type of weapon (hatchet, for example) tied to the murder that created them, or one determined randomly.
 The guiltbound wields a spectral version of this weapon, with its murder weapon Strikes gaining the weapon's damage and traits, using a damage die one size higher for a simple weapon (the listed damage is for a longsword).
 A guiltbound also possesses weakness 10 to that specific type of weapon."

   - name: "Murdersense"
     desc: "  A guiltbound can only sense creatures that have damaged it within the last 24 hours, or those who have killed another living, sapient being (not animals or mindless creatures) with any of its senses.
-Other creatures are thus Invisible, inaudible, and otherwise undetectable to a guiltbound."
+Other creatures are thus [[undefined]], inaudible, and otherwise undetectable to a guiltbound."

 abilities_mid:
   - name: ""